Things to do in Lisbon in March

 One of the best things to do in Lisbon in March is visiting the Oceanarium.
 Not only is it renowned internationally, it is now hosting an amazing exhibition by a Japanese underwater landscape artist: Underwater Forests, by Takashi Amano.

-You’ll love visiting it and it is located in one of the modern areas of Lisbon: Parque das Nações.
 So you can visit the Oceanarium and then take a walk alongside the river Tagus and have lunch at one of the great restaurants by the river.

 Learn more about the history of Portugal at Tower of Belém